varvet/corsair/README.md

 # Corsair

-A Rack middleware that adds the CORS Access-Control-Allow-Origin header to your application, even if the app raised an exception.
+A Rack middleware that adds the simple request CORS Access-Control-Allow-Origin header to your application, even if the app raised an exception.

 ## Installation